-- Concerning savings and efficiencies achieved in 2018 and estimates for 2019, the Committee stressed that there is a methodological base in place for accounting savings, efficiencies, non-recurrent costs, and additional cost reductions.
+24. Concerning savings and efficiencies achieved in 2018 and estimates for 2019, the Committee stressed that there is a methodological base in place for accounting savings, efficiencies, non-recurrent costs, and additional cost reductions.
 The information provided in Annex XI gives a detailed breakdown of each item.
-The aggregate presentation of such data as presented in Tables 2, 3 and 4 of the Proposed Programme Budget for 201917 could be improved to help the readers to clearly distinguish savings, nonrecurrent costs and additional cost reductions, which will impact the previous year's budget baseline, from efficiencies that constitute avoided "cost increases". - Based on information in the 2019 proposed programme budget and additional explanations given to the Committee upon inquiry, the total reduction to the 2018 approved budget baseline amount to €3.38 million.
-When considering also the Contingency Fund (CF) notifications for 2018 in a total of €2.63 million, the fiscal room created from savings, non-recurrent costs and additional costs reductions that the Court is able to redeploy amounts to approximately €0.75 million in 2019. - The Committee will keep the evolving budget process under review.
+The aggregate presentation of such data as presented in Tables 2, 3 and 4 of the proposed programme budget for 201917 could be improved to help the readers to clearly distinguish savings, non-recurrent costs and additional cost reductions, which will impact the previous year's budget baseline, from efficiencies that constitute avoided "cost increases".

+25. Based on information in the 2019 proposed programme budget and additional explanations given to the Committee upon inquiry, the total reduction to the 2018 approved budget baseline amount to 3.38 million.
+When considering also the Contingency Fund (CF) notifications for 2018 in a total of 2.63 million, the fiscal room created from savings, non-recurrent costs and additional costs reductions that the Court is able to redeploy amounts to approximately 0.75 million in 2019.

+26. The Committee will keep the evolving budget process under review.
 It welcomed the efforts of the Court, most notably the Registry, during this budgetary process to identify savings and efficiencies.
 The Committee is of the view that further work needs to be done to clarify the effective relations of savings and budget baselines of individual major programme and specific rules in utilizing savings identified for internal redeployment to pay for new and additional workload.
-The Committee will continue discussing process enhancements with the Court at its up-coming session in April 2019 and also intends to consider possible ways for moving towards a more predictable and stable budgeting with a short to medium term perspective beyond the annual budgetary cycle in future sessions. - The Committee observed that the capacity to produce savings and efficiencies differs among major programmes, as demonstrated in the 2019 proposed programme budget, where MP III (Registry) identified
+The Committee will continue discussing process enhancements with the Court at its up-coming session in April 2019 and also intends to consider

-14 See CBF/31/13, Table 2, Budget performance as at 30 June 2018 by Major Programme (including forecast expenditures).
+14 ICC-ASP/17/11, Table 2, Budget performance as at 30 June 2018 by Major Programme (including forecast expenditures).

-^{15 €854.4} thousand = 2019 adjusted proposed budget without instalments for the host State loan of €144,700.7 thousand minus 2018 approved budget without instalments for the host State loan of €143,846.3 thousand.
+15 \oplus 54.4 thousand = 2019 adjusted proposed budget without instalments for the host State loan of \oplus 44,700.7 thousand minus 2018 approved budget without instalments for the host State loan of \oplus 43,846.3 thousand.